analogdevicesinc/MaximAI_Documentation/MAX78000_Feather/README.md

 ## Developing with Eclipse

-This is the quickest way to evaluate pre-trained and sythesized ML demonstrations.
+This is the quickest way to evaluate pre-trained and synthesized ML demonstrations.
 You'll need to download and install the Maxim SDK onto a Windows 10 host.
 The Maxim SDK is available here:

 https://www.maximintegrated.com/content/maximintegrated/en/design/software-description.html/swpart=SFW0010820A

 ### Creating a I/O Peripheral Project

 The SDK contains example projects for all integrated peripherals, such as I2C, GPIO, and UART.
 These can be used as a template for your own projects.
-To do this select "New"->"Maxim Microcontrollers" within clipse as demonstrated below.
+To do this select "New"->"Maxim Microcontrollers" within Eclipse as demonstrated below.

 ![](maxim_microcontrollers.png)